syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-## Custom Grouping
+## Custom grouping

-SfListView allows you to group the items based on custom logic.
-The custom grouping can be applied to either [SfListView.DataSource.GroupComparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupComparer.html) property or [GroupDescriptor.Comparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~Comparer.html) which is added into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
-GroupDescriptor's Comparer sorts and compares each group either in ascending or in descending order.
+Grouping the items can be done based on custom logic.
+The custom grouping can be applied to either [SfListView.DataSource.GroupComparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupComparer.html) property or [GroupDescriptor.Comparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~Comparer.html) which is added into the `DataSource.GroupDescriptors` collection.

-In Custom Group comparer group gets compared to each other in `Compare()` method ,this class is derived from IComparer<GroupResult>, [ISortDirection](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.DataSource.Portable~Syncfusion.DataSource.ISortDirection.html).
-Properties like Count, IsExpand, Items, Key, Level and SubGroups can be used from [GroupResult](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult_members.html).
-Here we compares each group based on the its Count.
-Object gets compared and returns the SortDirection.
+In custom group comparer all items present in a group compares each other based on the items count each group sorted accordingly.

-The following code example illustrates how to apply the custom grouping logic.
+The following code example illustrates how to perform custom grouping for underlying data based on the group item count.

 {% highlight c# %}
 public class CustomGroupComparer : IComparer<GroupResult>, ISortDirection